michaelshea88/DSI-DC-1/week-01/1.4-lesson/readme.md

 <a name="introduction"></a>
 ## Introduction: Lists and dictionaries (10 mins)

-In our last lesson, we went over the 6 Python data types.
+In our last lesson, we went over the six Python data types.

 <details>
 <summary>